 A Neglected Relationship

-When there is a lack focus on both mental energy and time priority it becomes a “neglected relationship.”
-This mean means that that couples are relatively low in both the amount of mental energy and time they dedicate to the relationship.
+When there is a lack of focus on both mental energy and time priority it becomes a “neglected relationship.”
+This means that those couples are relatively low in both the amount of mental energy and time they dedicate to the relationship.
 In most cases, this pattern is a bit of a red flag for a couple and means that renewed efforts are needed to spend time together and pay greater attention to the level of connection in the relationship.
-Occasionally, low levels of mental energy and time commitment occur when couples are dealing with conflict and may be withdrawing from the issues.
-In some situations, unique life circumstances like taking on a new job or become new parents, can temporarily reduce the focus they put on the relationship.
+Occasionally, low levels of mental energy and time commitment occur when couples are dealing with conflict and maybe withdrawing from the issues.
+In some situations, unique life circumstances like taking on a new job or becoming new parents can temporarily reduce the focus they put on the relationship.
 In these cases, couples typically benefit from striving to turn toward each other, rather than away from each other in addressing their troubles and stresses.
 Whatever the cause of the lower levels of relationship effort, research shows that couples at all stages of their relationship benefit from intentional efforts to strengthen, maintain, and repair their relationship.
 If this sounds like you, make the goal to create some simple ways for you and your partner to spend more time together each week – your relationship will benefit from creating some ways for you and your partner to come together and nurture your relationship.

 An Interrupted Relationship

-When there is a focus on mental energy and and lack of focus on time priority it becomes an “interrupted relationship.”
+When there is a focus on mental energy and lack of focus on time priority it becomes an “interrupted relationship.”
 This mean means that couples give high levels of mental energy to the relationship, but are relatively low in the amount of time they are able to give to it.
 In most cases, this pattern occurs when couples are experiencing a busy schedule that pulls their time commitments in several different directions.
 Whether it’s work, parenting, or caring for a parent, the relationship is being squeezed out more than one would like.
 Whatever other commitments are crowding out the relationship, research shows that couples at all stages of their relationship benefit from intentional efforts to strengthen, maintain, and repair their relationship.
 If this sounds like you, make the goal to prioritize time with your partner by rearranging your schedule or saying no to other things from time-to-time.
-The much needed time together will restore and strengthen your bond as a couple and help you establish better habits for your relationship.
+The much-needed time together will restore and strengthen your bond as a couple and help you establish better habits for your relationship.

 A Distracted Relationship

 When there is a lack of focus on mental energy and high focus on time priority it becomes a “distracted relationship.”
 This mean means that couples give high levels of time commitment to the relationship, but are relatively low in the amount of mental energy they give to it.
 In most cases, this pattern occurs when couples are well-coordinated in their schedules and are spending time together, but when they are together they are often thinking about other things or are distracted by technology or other activities.
 If this sounds like you, your goal is to improve the depth of your interactions when you are together as a couple.
 Are there ways you can better connect when you are together?
 Are there things you can do to show love and appreciation to your partner when you are apart?
-Let your partner know that your relationship matter to you and find some simple ways to give more attention and energy to your relationship.
+Let your partner know that your relationship matters to you and find some simple ways to give more attention and energy to your relationship.

 A Prioritized Relationship

 When the focus on mental energy and time priority are put together it becomes a “prioritized relationship.”
 This mean means that couples are relatively high in both the amount of mental energy and time they dedicate to the relationship.
 In most cases, this pattern is a real strength for a couple and means that intentional efforts are made to spend time together and attention paid to the level of connection in the relationship.
 Occasionally, high levels of mental energy and time commitment occur when couples are dealing with conflict.
-But, even in these cases it is a good sign that partners are engaging with each other rather than withdrawing from the issues.
+But, even in these cases, it is a good sign that partners are engaging with each other rather than withdrawing from the issues.
 Couples at all stages of their relationship benefit from intentional efforts to strengthen, maintain, and repair their relationship.
 These patterns will show that couples have embraced this truth about relationships and the relationship is likely benefitting from the intentional efforts.